mongodb/docs/mms/source/install.rst

 The agent can run on any system that can connect to the MongoDB instances you want to monitor.
-The agent must be able to connect to the MMS servers via 443.
-A single agent can monitor multiple MongoDB instances and you can deploy multiple agents to provide greater resiliency.
-See the :doc:`deployment <deployment>` documentation for more information on strategies for deploying the agent.
+The agent must be able to connect to the MMS servers via port 443.

+(A single agent can monitor multiple MongoDB instances and (advanced) you can deploy multiple agents to provide greater resiliency.
+See the :doc:`deployment <deployment>` documentation for more information on strategies for deploying the agent.)

 Unzip the agent's archive and run the agent with the following
 command: ::